As back-to-school quickly approaches, the excitement for a new school year is growing.

 Along with all the excitement and anticipation, there is trepidation about what’s in store for the year ahead–not just among students, but also among parents, faculty, staff, school leaders, and administrators.

-As a former superintendent and someone who spends his days traveling the country and meeting with school leaders, I can’t tell you the number of horror stories I’ve heard from friends and colleagues about the first days and weeks of school.
+These weeks leading up to the first days of school represent a great opportunity to anticipate and prepare for these inevitable challenges.
+As a former superintendent and someone who spends his days traveling the country and meeting with school leaders, I can’t tell you the number of horror stories I’ve heard from friends and colleagues.

 When I led school districts in Louisiana and Michigan, I made it a point to listen to and understand the concerns of parents, students, staff, and community members early on in the year–and to ensure my staff was prepared to effectively meet those needs.